 Time Limitations for Writing Exams

-Technical exams may be written in May and December each year.
+Technical exams may be written twice a year in Spring and Fall.
 You may choose the examination session at which you wish to write.
 You will be given a date by which the examinations must be completed, depending on the type of examination program you are assigned.
 If you do not attempt to write any exams within one year of the letter of notification, your application will be withdrawn.

 Documents to apply for the NTE are found below: